 3. Gavi shapes vaccine markets to increase supply and reduce prices.
 It works directly with vaccine suppliers to produce vaccines at a lower cost to make them more easily affordable for people living in poverty.
 By doing this, Gavi has greatly reduced the price of vaccines and made the market more accessible.
 For example, the cost of fully immunising a child with pentavalent, pneumococcal and rotavirus vaccines dropped by 21% since 2015.

 These three approaches help to create a sustainable immunisation programme within each of the Gavi countries.

 Vaccine hesitancy — as defined by the World Health Organization (WHO) — is the delay in acceptance or refusal of vaccines despite the availability of vaccination services.
-According to the WHO, it’s one of the top ten health threats to the world in 2019.
+WHO identified vaccine hesitancy as one of the top 10 health threats to the world in 2019.

-An ever growing number of people in African countries are also delaying or refusing vaccines for themselves or their children.
-Much of this hesitancy is borne out of a lack of trust in government, the health-care delivery system, and the vaccine industry as well as misinformation surrounding common side effects after immunisation.
+Like so many other places in the world, a growing number of people in sub-Saharan African countries are delaying or refusing vaccines for themselves or their children.
+Much of this hesitancy is borne out of a lack of trust in government, the health care delivery system, and the vaccine industry, as well as misinformation surrounding common side effects after immunisation.

-Without adequate levels of vaccination, communities across Europe, North America and Africa are more susceptible to infectious diseases and can result in disease outbreaks.
+Without adequate levels of vaccination, communities everywhere are more susceptible to disease outbreaks.